 - Create a role assignment to assign the custom role.

 This separation allows you to create a single role definition and then assign it many times at different scopes.
-A custom role can be assigned at organization-wide scope, or it can be assigned at the scope if a single Azure AD object.
+A custom role can be assigned to an organization-wide scope or to the scope of a single Azure AD object.
 An example of an object scope is a single app registration.
-Using different scopes, the same role definition can be assigned to Sally overall app registrations in the organization and then to Naveen over only the Contoso Expense Reports app registration.
+Using different scopes, the same role definition can be assigned to Sally for all app registrations in the organization and then to Naveen for only the Contoso Expense Reports app registration.

-Tips when creating and using custom roles for delegating application management:
+Tips for creating and using custom roles for delegating application management:

-- Custom roles only grant access in the most current app registration blades of the Azure AD portal.
-They do not grant access in the legacy app registrations blades.
+- Custom roles only grant access to the most current app registration blades of the Azure AD portal.
+They do not grant access to the legacy app registration blades.